cdl-mint/smartroom-usecase/smartroom-api/README.md

 #### subscriber (no exposed port)
 The mqtt-subscriber is running in it's own container.
 The subscriber listens to the mqtt network created by the zigbee2mqtt-server.
 If a message from a device listed in the ```devices.json``` is received it contains operational data for this device.
 The subscriber stores this data through an endpoint on the API.
 For this reason, both the subscriber and the API need to have access to the ```devices.json``` in the ```smartroom-api``` root folder.
 One exception is the remote, which does not exist on API level.
 Meaning the remote needs to be added to the ```devices.json``` manually.
 The [```subscriber.py```](./subscriber/subscriber.py) file defines actions for the four buttons on the remote.
 Respective API calls are triggered.

-## Installation and Deployment
-1. Open the locally cloned project and open the ```smartroom-api``` folder.
-Create a ```devices.json``` with an empty JSON object inside ```({})``` in this folder.
-This file is mapped into two containers and used to maintain a list of all devices currently joined to the network.
-2. Open any shell of your choice.
-Navigate into the ```smartroom-api``` folder.
-Use the command ```docker-compose up``` (```-d``` can be used to start in detached mode) to start the docker system.
-During the first start the database is initialized.
-For this reason, on the first startup the API container itself will exit with an error code.
-Although the [```docker-compose.yaml```](./docker-compose.yml) specifies that the API is depending on the database, the system does not recognize the database initialization and will start the API once the database container has started.
-Once the database is initialized, stop the containers again ```(Ctrl + C)``` and start again.
-Then everything should start in the right order and run without problems.

-## Endpoint Documentation
-FastAPI provides an automatic documentation of the endpoints in the API via [swagger](https://swagger.io/).
-To view it, perform a get request on the ```/docs``` ressource, prefearably by opening the resource via a web browser.
-[Click here](http://localhost:8000/docs) if you are currently using the machine hosting the API to go to the documentation.

 ## Pair new Devices
 Pairing devices to the zigbee network and adding them to the API are NOT connected.
 Meaning, you have to manually add the device to zigbee and then add the device to the API with the id used in the zigbee network.